MicrosoftDocs/power-platform/power-virtual-agents/gdpr-export.md

 ---
-title: "Responding to GDPR Data Subject Export Requests"
+title: "Export data to respond to requests for copies of personal data"
-description: "Learn how to respond to GDPR Data Subject Export Requests for Power Virtual Agents." ms.date: 03/24/2023
+description: "Export data to respond to requests for copies of personal data in Power Virtual Agents." ms.date: 07/28/2023

 ms.topic: article
 author: iaanw